 Although no less problematic, accidents are even more likely.
 I learned about "multi-member physical files" the hard way when, in the early days of my programming career, I innocently deleted a handful of my client's database tables that appeared devoid of data.
 Unfortunately, I was unaware that the data resided in secondary members!
 As foolish as that act now seems, most people in IT can recall an instant when they wished they knew then what they know now or when the Enter key was less obedient.
 The risk of unfortunate events occurring can be reduced through careful configuration of object-level authorities as well as appropriately assigned user privileges.
 Either way, a forensics trail is required by most regulatory mandates.

 The correct configuration of IBM i and user applications is beyond the scope of this article; however, there are many sources of education, including security sessions at COMMON and on-demand webinars.
-For many, Carol Woodbury's excellent book IBM i Security Administration and Compliance is never out of reach.
 I always counsel organizations to begin a security project with an assessment to document the starting point—which helps to measure subsequent progress—and prioritize mitigation steps for maximum risk reduction.

 Use the QAUDJRN